-5.3 The organization will send you the track and the official Handbook several weeks in advance.
+5.3 The organisation will send you the Handbook and the track files some weeks before the start.
 You must strongly prepare and study it.

 RULE # 6 CONTROL YOUR TRACKER

-6.2 Having the tracker turned off or inactive for long periods of time without reporting to the organization will imply disqualification.
+6.2 Turning off the tracker or long periods of inactivity without reporting to the organisation will imply exclusion from the event.

-6.3 A refundable deposit will be required for each tracker.
+6.3 A refundable deposit will be required for each tracker against loss or damage.
 The details will be defined in the Handbook.

 RULE # 7 TAKE YOUR TIME, BE ON TIME

-7.1 You must attend and be punctual in the accreditation, the briefing and the exit.
+7.1 You will be punctual at the accreditation, the briefing and the start.

 RULE # 8 TAKE OUT YOUR OWN INSURANCE FOR THE EVENT

-8.2 Consider that the responsibility falls on you.
+8.2 Be aware that all liability rests on you.
 The organisation won’t provide you any kind of insurance for the ride and will not held liable for any damage whatsoever that may occur directly and/or indirectly to you or other parties.

 RULE # 9 RESPECT THE STAFF

-9.1 This event is possible thanks to the work and effort of the volunteers.
+9.1 This project is possible thanks to the enthusiasm and commitment of all our volunteers.
 Please be nice to them, they have been working hard spending their time and effort to support this ride.

-9.2 Follow the instructions of the organization, it will be for your own safety and the proper development of the test.
+9.2 Follow the crew indications, they just will do it just for your safety and the good progress of the event.

 RULE # 10 ACT HONORABLY